 ANZISM – Sustainable Management Award Winners.

-The Australia & New Zealand Institute of Sustainable Management (ANZISM) (anzism.com) is proud to commemorate the 2018 United Nations Day by announcing the Inaugural Winners of the 2018 Sustainable Management Awards.
+The Australia & New Zealand Institute of Sustainable Management (ANZISM) (anzism.com) is proud to have celebrated and recognised achievement in Sustainability through this awards program.

 In the United Nations – Secretary-General’s Message for 2018, António Guterres, said “United Nations Day marks the birthday of our founding Charter – the landmark document that embodies the hopes, dreams and aspirations of “we the peoples”.
 Climate change is moving faster than we are, but we don’t give up because we know that climate action is the only path .. on United Nations Day, let us reaffirm our commitment: